costaseco/iadi2023/README.md

 You will receive instructions on how to submit the assignment very soon.
 First, there will be a form for you to fill in with your name and GitHub username, and then you will receive an invitation to join GitHub Classroom and submit your assignment.

-The due date for assignment 1 is next monday, 25th of September, at 23:59.
+The due date for assignment 1 is next Monday, 25th of September, at 23:59.

+## Project Assignment:

+You can find the project assignment in the repository.